splendidist/week06-project/README.md

 - I attempted to make the app responsive using media queries, and used lighthouse to ensure a good accessibility report
 - I attempted to make modals using components, using arrays in Header.jsx

+Future Additions

+Some things I want to add to this app in the future include:

+- Allowing the user to use the accessories shop
+- Allowing the user to input their username and have it replace the placeholder
+- Adding prices to the upgrade so the user knows how much they cost
+- Making the app accessible with tab and enter
+- Allow the user to change the cat icon with a button either side of the cat
+- Have a restart button

 🎯 Were there any requirements or goals that you were not quite able to achieve?

 Although the user is able to purchase upgrade from the shop if they can afford them, and the cookies are subtracted and cps added, their are a few bugs: